Notes on Currents (starpath.com/currents)

 Here is the main eye-opener to modern knowledge of currents.
 It is a fantastic video from NASA called Perpetual Ocean.
 We reference here the primary source link.
 It has been placed on YouTube by many folks, but the resolution is compromised in many and most omit the full credits.
 Click the picture below to go to the NASA source.
 You can also download a hi-res copy of the video from that link.
 Watch the dates change in the video to get a rough estimate of time scale.
 These are model output, but still a good look at what we must deal with in the ocean.

 The key word here is mesoscale eddy.
 They are all over the ocean.
 They can pass by you in half a day, or they can last for a month.
 Peak currents in these eddies can reach 5 kts.
 Two to three knots is not uncommon.
-Read about mesoscale eddies at the excellent and extensive AVISO web site.
-(You will have a hard time finding it on their web site, but AVISO stands for Archiving, Validation and Interpretation of Satellite Oceanographic data.)
+Read about mesoscale eddies at the excellent and extensive AVISO section on mesoscale eddies.
+(AVISO stands for Archiving, Validation and Interpretation of Satellite Oceanographic data.
+They have a *very* complicated website, so save this link!)

 * * *

 We have done a lot of current comparisons with ocean row boats.
 The results at that time were not very encouraging.
 This is described here: A comparison of ocean current models.
-RTOFS is based on GOFS and that was just udated (mid 2017) to v3.1, which shows notable improvements, so all of this eary work is outdated.
+RTOFS is based on GOFS and that was just updated (mid 2017) to v3.1, which shows notable improvements, so all of this early work is outdated.
 We did do a recent study comparing RTOFS and NCOM predictions with HF Radar measurements, which had mixed results.
+See notes on OSCAR below.

 PS.
 We also routed this same rowboat across the North Atlantic in 2006 from NYC to Falmouth, England.
 For that work we used the Navy maps (below) augmented by SST data from Johns Hopkins.
 The models were not much use in those days, and we had no grib versions to work with.
 This venture deserves a special write up as we were successful in keeping the boat in favorable water and learned a couple tricks.
 They won the first (and last) Great North Atlantic Rowing Race, setting a new record in the Guinness Book for the first row across the Atlantic that actually arrived at the intended destination.
 Earlier records just claimed victory crossing a specific longitude, even if they were in the wrong country.

-We also have dicussion of current measurements in the work we did with Jacob Adoram row from Seattle to Australia.
+We also have discussion of current measurements in the work we did with Jacob Adoram row from Seattle to Australia.

 VARIOUS OCEAN AND COASTAL CURRENT REFERENCES,